NearW/minecraft-speedrun/README.md

 ## Usage

--   Move files to the server folder
+-   Move `Start.bat`, `speedrun.json` and `server.js` to the server folder
 -   Update the `speedrun.json` with the desired settings
--   Execute `Server.bat` to launch your server
+-   Execute `Start.bat` to launch your server
--   If you want to enable datapacks, simply put them in a folder named `datapacks` inside the root folder
+-   If you want to enable datapacks, simply put them in a folder named `datapacks` inside the root folder and enable it in `speedrun.json`

 ## Disclaimer